 European Parliament debates anti-CAA motion; vote delayed till March

+She concluded the debate with a message to "pursue and intensify" dialogue with India as a "respected democracy" and valued EU partner.
+During the debate, a group of MEPs, mostly from Britain who will cease to be members of the European Parliament after the UK officially leaves the European Union on Friday, spoke out vehemently against the postponement of the vote to March.

+Pakistan-origin MEP Shaffaq Mohammed and others such as S&D's John Howarth and VERTS/ALE's Scott Ainslie described the CAA as a "highly discriminatory" legislation and alleged that the EU had crumbled in the face of India's diplomatic lobby and prioritized trade and business interests over human rights concerns by postponing a vote on the motion.
+"The only lobby that has won today is that of common sense and respect," countered ECR's Polish MEP Ryszard Czarnecki, one of the MEPs from Poland to speak out in India's favor.

-Two Indian-origin MEPs, Dinesh Dhamija and Neena Gill, were among a host of members who spoke up in India's favour to point out elements of "disinformation" around the CAA and the National Register of Citizens (NRC) within the parliamentary motion.
+He was strongly backed up by two Indian-origin MEPs, Dinesh Dhamija and Neena Gill, among others who pointed out elements of "disinformation" around the CAA and National Register of Citizens (NRC) within the combined motion tabled by five groups of the European Parliament.
 Thierry Mariani, a French MEP, alluded to the "hand of Pakistan" in the motion being tabled, while others condemned it as meddling in another country's internal affairs.

-Pakistan-origin MEP Shaffaq Mohammed and others such as S&D's John Howarth and VERTS/ALE's Scott Ainslie described the CAA as a "highly discriminatory" legislation and alleged that the EU had crumbled in the face of India's diplomatic lobby and prioritised trade and business interests over human rights concerns by postponing a vote on the motion.
-"The only lobby that has won today is that of common sense and respect," countered ECR's Polish MEP Ryszard Czarnecki.

 Earlier, the European Parliament had announced that the vote on the motion would be postponed to the Plenary session in March.
 "Following a decision by MEPs at the opening of Wednesday Plenary session in Brussels, the vote on the resolution on India's Citizenship (Amendment) Act (CAA) 2019 has been postponed to the March session," said a statement from the European Parliament.